 The PhD program offers opportunities for graduate studies in the areas of antennas and electromagnetics; artificial intelligence; communications; computer networks; computing infrastructure security; control and tracking; database systems; distributed computing; fault tolerant computing; microwave and solid state electronics; remote sensing; wireless communications; signal processing; systems and estimation theory.
 A listing of the ECE faculty, and their specific research interests, are listed here.

-Students are required to successfully complete an approved program of study, satisfy the PhD Qualifying Requirements, pass the PhD Comprehensive Exam, and meet the PhD Dissertation and Oral Defense requirements.
+Students are required to successfully complete an approved program of study, satisfy the PhD Qualifying Requirements, form the PhD Dissertation Committee, pass the PhD Comprehensive Exam, and meet the PhD Dissertation and Oral Defense requirements.

 Successful completion of the doctoral program of study is indicated by a grade point average of 3.0 or better on a 4.0 grading scale with no more than two grades below B-.
 A minimum of 18 credits beyond the MS requirement or 48 credits beyond the BS is expected (exclusive of dissertation research).
 Although it is not necessary to obtain the MS degree before proceeding in the PhD program, the Graduate Academic and Research Skills components of the Ph.D.
 Qualifier can be met in the course of completing an MS at UMass Dartmouth.
 If a student enters with a BS or an MS from another institution he or she must explicitly meet the Ph.D.
 Qualifying requirements in one of the ways described below.